fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

 We match:
-+ some object uni
++ some university uni
-* some object alice with some link to uni
+* some student alice with some link to uni and with name 'Alice'
-- some object bob with some link to uni
+- some student bob with some link to uni and with name 'Bob'
-4. some object r with some link to uni
+4. some room r1 with some link to uni and with roomNo 1 .
-.